-Intensification means developing an area at a higher density than currently exists through development, redevelopment, infill and expansion or conversion of existing buildings.
+Intensification means developing an area or property at a higher density than currently exists through development of vacant and/or underutilized lots within previously developed areas, redevelopment (including the reuse of brownfield sites), and infill and expansion or conversion of existing buildings.

-Integrated Energy Plan is the equivalent of a community energy and missions reduction plan, but developed at a scale of a portfolio of properties, neighbourhood or subdivision.
+Integrated Energy Plan is the equivalent of a community energy and emissions reduction plan, but developed at a scale of a portfolio of properties, neighbourhood or subdivision.